 One of Elizabeth’s friends, who was dying of a painful disease, told Elizabeth that it would be easier to deal with if she had a female doctor.
 Elizabeth decided to become a doctor.
 She took a job teaching music to raise money to pay for medical school.
 She studied a friend’s medical books and studied anatomy with a doctor, but she could not get accepted to medical school.
 Some doctors recommended that she either go to Paris or disguise herself as a man in order to study medicine.
 Some rejected her because they thought women were intellectually inferior.
 Finally, in 1847, Geneva Medical College in upstate New York accepted Elizabeth.
 In 1849, Elizabeth Blackwell graduated first in her class and became the first woman to earn a medical degree in the United States.

 Elizabeth continued her education by taking a midwifery course at La Maternité in Paris.
-While treating a sick child, she got a serious eye infection which made it necessary to remove her left eye.
+While treating a sick child, she got a serious eye infection, which made it necessary to remove her left eye.
 She was forced to give up her dream to become a surgeon.
 She never married, but she adopted an Irish orphan named Kitty Barry in 1856 and continued in her quest to help empower women.
-Elizabeth and Florence Nightingale and become friends over the year, and discussed opening a hospital together.
+Elizabeth and Florence Nightingale become friends over the years and discussed opening a hospital together.
 Their plans, however, fell apart because Florence wanted Elizabeth to train nurses rather than train female physicians.

 In 1853, Elizabeth and Marie Zakrzewska, a German doctor, founded the New York Infirmary for Indigent Women and Children.
 During the Civil War, Elizabeth supported the North because of her abolitionist roots.
 She and her sister Emily, who had also become a doctor, worked as nurses during the war.
 The New York Infirmary worked with Dorothea Dix to train nurses for the Union.
 In 1874, Elizabeth helped start the London School of Medicine for Women.